 Enclosures are often a necessity for printing ABS and other high-temperature filaments successfully, but DIY and budget printers rarely have them incorporated into their design.
+Fully enclosed 3D printers do exist, but they come at a price.
 Thankfully, enclosures are not overly difficult to make yourself, especially when upcycling existing furniture like this build.

 This project gives you all the pieces needed to turn an IKEA Lack table into a functional 3D printing enclosure and filament station.
 While it is specifically designed for Prusa 3D printers, any printer that fits on a Lack table should work with this project.